Chathurika Peiris

-Chathurika Jayamani Peiris (born 2 January 1981) (චතුරිකා පීරිස්) is an actress in Sri Lankan cinema and television.
+Kachchakaduge Chathurika Jayamani Peiris (born 2 January 1981) (චතුරිකා පීරිස්), popularly known as Chathurika Peiris, is an actress in Sri Lankan cinema and television.
 She is best known for the roles in television serials Sepalika, Swayanjatha and Hiru Thanivela.

 Personal life

 Her father's elder brother Ariyadasa Peiris is also a veteran radio announcer and artiste of SLBC.
 Ariyadasa Peiris has two brothers, Jayantha Peiris and Ranjith Peiris and one daughter, Charitha Priyadarshani Peiris.
 Chathurika's father Jayantha Peiris is also a teledrama producer.
 Charitha is a popular singer, who is married to fellow veteran singer Edward Jayakody.
 Charitha and Edward has one son, Chandeepa and one daughter, Sharanya.
 Ranjith Peiris has two daughters, Niranjala Basnayake and Chamali Vathsala worked at Sri Lanka Rupavahini Corporation, Sri FM and Lakhanda Radio respectively.

 Her younger sister, Purnika Pieris is also a teledrama actress and television host working in TV Derana.
 Poornika was married to Sahan Abeysekera, who is also a television host.
 Sahan and Purnika have one son, Adithya.
 The couple separated in 2017.
 In 2019, Purnika married musician and fellow television host Peshala Manoj.

 Chathurika is initially dated with popular actor Roshan Pilapitiya for long time, where they separated in 2014.
 In 2014, she married fellow actor Gayan Wickramathilake.
 Gayana and Chathurika owned the garment shop "Bobby House".
 The couple has one daughter: Aradhana Hansadhwani.